Sixl-Daniel/fend-arcade-game/README.md

 # Classic Arcade Game Clone :space_invader:

-A practice project for the Udacity Front End Web Developer Nanodegree Program
+*A practice project for the Udacity Front End Web Developer Nanodegree Program*

+**PERKS**
+- Use of audio files for events
+- Game is changing speed of background audio with every round

 ## Getting started